5 things to do in New Orleans (with and without kids)

 From there, you go into a room surrounded by screens for a video tour through the history of New Orleans, and then into that time-machine elevator for the trip to the indoor 360-degree observation deck, which has more exhibits (my favorite was one where you try your hand at piloting a river barge) plus different tools to help you learn more about the city as you gaze out on it.
 The second floor of the observation deck has a cafe and an outdoor viewing area.

-New Orleans without Kids: Ogden Museum of Southern Art
+New Orleans without kids: Ogden Museum of Southern Art

 There’s not anything kid-unfriendly at the Ogden Museum of Southern Art; rather, I loved the chance to visit without kids because it allowed me to move at my own speed through a story of Southern and New Orleans identity told through art.